 Category Archives: Latest News

-We are looking for a professional, experienced freelance academic proofreader to join our team starting Tuesday 8th January 2019.
-Academic Proofreading Services Ltd. provides proofreading services to academic researchers and businesses across the globe and we are looking for candidates … Continue reading
+We are looking for a professional, experienced freelance academic proofreader to join our team starting Monday 29th April.
+Academic Proofreading Services Ltd. provides proofreading services to academic researchers and businesses across the globe and we are looking for candidates who … Continue reading

 We reviewed the research of the Ig Noble prize winners 2018 and in a randomized, controlled trial in the office, we can verify that the effect of shouting and cursing while driving is embarrassment when you realize the car window … Continue reading